| DTC Data Sheet | |

 FAQ

-Does B162C mean my left low beam bulb is bad?
+Does B162C mean the left low beam bulb is bad?